-- 17.1 Reserves owing on a parcel of land shall be provided as: - a) municipal reserve, school reserve, or municipal and school reserve; - b) money in place of reserve land; or - c) a combination of land and money. - 17.2 Municipal reserve, school reserve, or municipal and school reserve shall be provided through the subdivision process to the maximum amount allowed by the Municipal Government Act. - 17.3 Prior to the disposition of municipal or school reserve land declared surplus by the school board, the County shall determine if the land is required for community services reserve land as provided for in the Municipal Government Act. - 17.4 Voluntary dedication of reserve land beyond the maximum amount allowed by the Municipal Government Act may be considered if it is demonstrated that the additional reserve will benefit the community and result in no additional acquisition costs to the County. - 17.5 All, or a portion of, reserve land requirements may be deferred by registering a deferred reserve caveat if it is determined that the reserve could be provided through future subdivision as defined through an adopted local plan. - 17.6 The acquisition, deferral, and disposal of reserve land, and the use of money in place of reserve land, shall adhere to County policy, agreements with local school boards, and the requirements of the Municipal Government Act. - 17.7 Provision and allocation of reserves shall be determined in the adopted local plan, where required, and implemented at subdivision stage by the Subdivision Authority.
+- 15.5 All, or a portion of, reserve land requirements may be deferred by registering a deferred reserve caveat if it is determined that the reserve could be provided through future subdivision as defined through an adopted local plan. - 15.6 The acquisition, deferral, and disposal of reserve land, and the use of money in place of reserve land, shall adhere to County policy, agreements with local school boards, and the requirements of the Municipal Government Act. - 15.7 15.2 Provision and allocation of reserves shall be determined in the adopted local plan, where required, and implemented at subdivision stage by the Subdivision Authority. - 15.8 15.3 The dedication of reserves should meet the present or future needs of the Plan area by considering the recommendations of this ASP, the Recreation and Parks Master Plan, the Active Transportation Plan: South County, the local plan, and/or the school boards. - 45.9 15.4 The amount, type, location, and shape of reserve land shall be suitable for public use and readily accessible to the public. - 15.10 Where an identified active transportation network (Map 08: Open Space and Active Transportation Connections) or land for recreational or cultural amenities cannot be provided through the dedication of municipal reserves or private easement, consideration should be given to acquiring land through the use of: - a) money in place of reserve land as per the MGA; - b) money from the sale of surplus reserve land; or - c) other sources of identified funding. - 15.11 Lands that qualify as environmental reserveshould be dedicated as environmental reserveor environmental reserve easement through the subdivision process, as per the Municipal Government Act.

-- 17.8 The dedication of reserves should meet the present or future needs of the Plan area by considering the recommendations of this ASP, the Parks and Open Space Master Plan, the Active Transportation Plan: South County, the local plan, the school boards, and/or the recreation boards. - 17.9 The amount, type, location, and shape of reserve land shall be suitable for public use and readily accessible to the public. - 17.10 1Where an identified active transportation network (Map 08: Open Space and Active Transportation Connections) or land for recreational or cultural amenities cannot be provided through the dedication of municipal reserves or private easement, consideration should be given to acquiring land through the use of: - a) money in place of reserve land; - b) money from the sale of surplus reserve land; or - c) other sources of identified funding. - 17.11 Lands that qualify as environmental reserve should be dedicated as environmental reserve or environmental reserve easement through the subdivision process, as per the Municipal Government Act. - 17.12 Other lands determined to be of environmental significance, but do not qualify as environmental reserve, should be protected in their natural state through alternative means as determined by the County. - 17.13 Environmental reserves should be determined by conducting: - a) a biophysical impact analysis report; - b) a geotechnical analysis; and/or - c) other assessments acceptable to the County.
+- 15.12-15.5-Other Hands determined to be of environmental significance, but do not qualify as environmental reserve, should be protected in their natural state through alternative means as determined by the County. - 15.13 15.6 Environmental reserves should be determined by conducting: - a) a biophysical impact analysis report; - b) a geotechnical analysis; and/or - c) other assessments acceptable to the County.